Version 3.12.0

 Whether or not a trait check succeeds, it should always change the situation.
 There should never be a situation where the GM says, "Things are the same as they were before the roll."
 This is mainly to avoid the pointless situation of a player rolling dice until they succeed.
 Sometimes a situation will naturally lend itself to meaningful consequences for both success and failure.
 Other times, either success or failure (usually failure) wouldn't naturally cause the situation to change.
 In this case the GM should either come up with consequences on the fly or skip the trait check.

 The GM should not make a player roll to determine what their character knows or perceives.
 If it's information their character could reasonably have, or if the PC did the necessary work to obtain the information, the GM should give it to them without requiring any rolls.
-This is to ensure that the players don't get stuck in a situation where they need information to proceed but failed the roll and don't know where to go from there.
+This is to ensure that players don't get stuck, unable to proceed, if they fail to obtain necessary information.

 If the GM is uncertain whether a player character should be able to know or perceive something, the GM should err on the side of giving them too much information rather than not enough.
 Don't withold information from the players without a good reason.

-If the GM wishes to call for a trait check, but none of the PCs' traits would fit, the player and the GM can use what they know of the setting and the character to create a temporary trait for the player to roll.
-If nobody has any opinions about what the level should be, just make it Fair.
-If it seems like the trait will come up again in the future, this can also be made into a permanent trait for future use and character advancement.
+If the GM wishes to call for a trait check, but none of the PCs' traits would fit the situation, they can create a temporary trait for the player to roll.
+Generally this will range from fair, for traits that virtually everybody has to some extent, to terrible, for a trait the PC is very unlikely to have any skill at.
+However, if it seems like the player character would reasonably have a different trait level, based on their established backstory and/or existing traits, the GM can set the trait to that level instead.
+If it seems like the trait will come up again in the future, the temporary trait can be made permanent for future use and character advancement.

 When a player fails a trait check the GM should frame it as something that happened because the PC was up against strong opposition or a tough challenge, not because they were incompetent.

 The GM should generally only assign a single wound to the PC per injury source, starting with minor injuries and advancing to major injuries once the minor slots are full.
 However, an enormous threat, such as being hit by a train or falling off a tall building, may deserve more than one injury and/or jumping straight to major injuries.
-In this case, the GM should explicitly warn the player OOC that this will happen before the player takes action that could trigger such heavy damage.
+In this case, the GM should explicitly warn the player, out of character, that this will happen before the player takes action that could trigger such heavy damage.

 It's also possible that the damage is so severe that the PC will die or become incapacitated if it is inflicted on them.
 Again, the GM should explicitly warn the player of this before the player takes any action that might trigger the damage.